NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Whip Claw.md

-The whip claw is a long tether affixed to clawlike daggers, allowing the wielder to fling and retract them with deadly precision.
-Catfolk developed this weapon to provide extended reach when hunting dangerous animals and wield them with unmatched expertise.
+The whip claw is a long tether affixed to claw-like daggers, allowing the wielder to fling and retract them with deadly precision.
+Catfolk first developed this weapon to provide extended reach when hunting dangerous animals, and they wield them with unmatched expertise.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*